shubhamanand148/Backend/README.md

 **Blog:**
 It is a Website which has blog articles which are sorted on newest first basis.
 The data is stored in db.sqlite3 file which can be access in '/admin' site.

+**Weather Website**
+It is a website which (POST) calls a weather API from OpenWeather and tells the temperature, humidity, pressure of a city.